percolate/iamer/README.md

 files will always be the same.
 This is useful to make sure your files are up to date with what you have in IAM.

-_To Be Implemented_ Once the text files have been modified, you can load the changes into IAM with one command.
+_To Be Implemented: Once the text files have been modified, you can load the changes into IAM with one command._

 ## Quick Start